janisdd/vscode-edit-csv/README.md

 - On initial load all rows are expanded so that all rows have equal length (number of cells)

+- Comment row (rows starting with a comment) will only export the first cell
+	- if you accidentally added comment text to a cell other then the first you will notice it

+- Adding new lines to comments rows (via alt + enter) will have no effect when exporting (new lines are removed in comments)

 - Starting with Version **0.1.0** the table has a context menu (right-click the table)
 	- *(just mentioning it because it is not obvious via the ui)*